dec1costello/TOUR-Championship-Strokes-Gained-Analysis/EDA/edaUtils/README.md

 <h2 id="Install-Instructions"> ⬇️ Install Instructions</h2>

-Navigate to edaUtils in the terminal and create the wheel file:
+Navigate to EDAUtils in the terminal and create the wheel file:

 ```console
 python3 -m build